 To get skunk smells out of buildings, wooden decks and porches, etc., mix 1 cup of liquid bleach in a gallon of water.
 But be careful because it can bleach surfaces.
 Try it on a small spot first, if there is concern about discoloration.

 - Try to remove the smell from people, pets, and items as quickly and thoroughly as possible.
 The longer the odor is on anything, the more difficult it will be to remove.

 - If you can, work outside so you don't bring the smell into the house or get the oil on the carpet, furniture or other household items.

-- Shower thoroughly in hot water after using any de-skunking solution.
+- Shower thoroughly with hot water after using any de-skunking solution.

 - If clothing or other items have been heavily sprayed by the skunk, you may want to simply discard them, as the fabric can hold skunk odor for a very long time.